 Sleep apnea is a respiratory disorder in which you may stop breathing due to malfunction of the respiratory muscles.
 Episodes last for between 10 and 30 seconds each, but can be quite frequent, with the most severe cases causing breathing to cease as many as 400 times per night.
-The condition can cause dangerously high levels of carbon dioxide in the blood stream and increased risk of high blood pressure, stroke, heart attacks and heart disease.
-Of course, sleep disruption also leads to other issues, including headaches, fatigue, and muscle pain and weakness, among others.
+The condition can cause:

-There are two different forms of sleep apnea: central and obstructive – either of which may qualify you for SSD benefits, provided they result in significant impairment and prevent you from maintaining gainful employment.
+There are two different forms of sleep apnea: central and obstructive.
+Either may qualify for SSD benefits, provided it results in significant impairment and prevents you from maintaining gainful employment.

 Sleep Apnea and Qualifying for a Medical Vocational Allowance